REDE: End-to-end Object 6D Pose Robust Estimation Using Differentiable Outliers Elimination: Experiments

 YCB-Video dataset contains 21 objects with various textrues from YCB objects.
 There are 92 RGB-D videos in which 80 videos are used for training and 2949 keyframes from the rest 12 videos are used for testing.
 Besides, 80000 synthetic images are released for training.
 There are many scenes of stacking objects with partial occlusion.

 LineMOD dataset is a widely used benchmark for object 6D pose estimation task.
 This dataset contains 13 objects totally.
-There are many challenges such as low resolution, cluttered scenes, texture-less objects and lighting condition variations on LineMOD dataset.
+We follow prior learning-based works \cite{wang2019densefusion,he2020pvn3d} to split training and testing data.
+There are about 180 training images and 1000 testing images for each object.
+10000 images using the “Cut and Paste” strategy are further synthesized for training as \cite{peng2019pvnet}.

 Occlusion LineMOD dataset further annotates data with serious occlusion in LineMOD dataset.
-It contains 8 objects and all the data is used for evaluation with model trained on LineMOD dataset.
+It contains 8 objects and 1214 images.
+All images are used for evaluation with model trained on LineMOD dataset.
 The main challenge on this dataset is severe occlusion, especially for small target.